The North East

 The following information has been sourced from the North East Tasmania Website

 St Columba Falls

 For those who delight in falling water, St Columba Falls is one of Tasmania's highest multi-tiered waterfalls - and is truly spectacular!
 There is a high-quality walking track, through the cool and shady rainforest, that leads to a viewing platform at the base of these stunning falls.
 Rated as a Grade 2 Walk - with a moderate uphill walk to return from the falls - some fitness is required.
 For those unable or unwilling to take the walk, the falls can be viewed from the car park.
 20 - 30-minute return (600m one way).
-Supervise children, flowing waters.
+Supervise children and flowing waters.

 Ralph Falls & Cash's Gorge

 At over 90 metres Ralphs Falls is Tasmania’s highest single drop waterfall, a streaming ribbon of water plunging over a sheer rock face.
-Cash’s Gorge is a beautiful but relaxed walk through the rainforest, stands of tea tree, sphagnum moss and rugged terrain.
+Cash’s Gorge is a beautiful but relaxed walk through the rainforest, stands of tea trees, sphagnum moss and rugged terrain.
 The picnic area provides gas BBQs, picnic tables, shelter and eco-toilet.
 From this point choose the return walk to through a wonderland of moss, ferns and Myrtle forest to Norm’s Lookout and the face of Ralphs Falls.
-Cash’s Gorge is a beautiful but relaxed walk of approximately 40 minutes on the boardwalk through a rainforest, stands of tea tree, sphagnum moss and rugged terrain returning to the car park.
+Cash’s Gorge is a beautiful but relaxed walk of approximately 40 minutes on the boardwalk through a rainforest, stands of tea trees, sphagnum moss and rugged terrain returning to the car park.
 20-minute return or 50-minute circuit via Cash's Gorge Loop.
-(1.2 km one way or 4km circuit), Supervise children, hazardous cliffs.
+(1.2 km one way or 4km circuit), Supervise children, and hazardous cliffs.

 Evercreech Forest Reserve